built-on-openfin/workspace-starter/how-to/support-context-and-intents/README.md

 - Load views into OpenFin Browser
 - Launch an OpenFin application using its manifest file
 - Launch a native application
-- Launch a page using the snapshot manifest type
 - Launch through an intent: a view (single instance and multi instance) and a page (single instance and multi instance)

 These applications are read and transformed in order to be sent to our API.

-# Support Context and Intents - How is Intent Support implemented?
+# How is Intent Support implemented?

 Intent support is added to the sample in the following ways: